MEASURE:

 Direct Brand Emission

-Direct emissions come from the burning of fuel that directly releases CO2.
+Scope 1 includes emissions that come from the burning of fuel that directly releases CO2.
 This can include fuel burned by company vehicles and fuel burned to heat corporate buildings.

-- Preserve does not own company vehicles, but heats our offices with natural gas.
-For this scope, we collected our gas bills and information on therms used.
+- Preserve does not own company vehicles, but purchases natural gas to heat our offices.
+For this scope, we collect our gas bills and information on therms used.

 Scope 2